 There are about four species of blue whale, plus numerous subspecies.
 These subspecies live in different seas around the world.
 They are:

 The subspecies have been divided into groups found in the eastern part of the North Pacific; the central and western part of the North Pacific; the North Atlantic and the Northern Indian Ocean.
 They’re also found in the waters around Madagascar, Chile, Indonesia and Western Australia and New Zealand and Eastern Australia.

 Where Do Blue Whales Live?

-As can be seen, these marine mammals live in seas and oceans all around the world.
-The animals have also been known to visit the shallow waters near the shore.
+As can be seen, these marine mammals live in seas and oceans all around the world, however, compared to the Northern Hemisphere their population is higher in the Southern hemisphere.
+The animals have also been known to visit the shallow waters near the shore and have been seen off the coast of California and Mexico.
 Some migrate to feeding grounds and breeding grounds, while some stay in the same place all year.

 What Does it Eat?

 Most populations of blue whale famously eat krill, a tiny crustacean that resembles a shrimp and is related to it.
 Depending on the time of year, the cetacean can eat four tons of krill every day.
 Yet, there are so many krill in the ocean that they can sustain the population of not only blue whales but other baleen whales, marine animals such as penguins and seals and humans.
 When the blue whale eats, it simply opens its mouth and lunges forward into a great cloud of krill.
 The ventral pleats allow its throat to expand like a bellows.
 Then, it uses its baleen to strain much of the the water out of its mouth and swallows the krill.

 Krill are known to practice vertical migration, which means that during a 24 hour period they rise toward the surface of the ocean then sink towards the bottom.
 Whales feed on krill that are at the top of their migration, in the middle and near the bottom.